irvinecodingclub/irvinecodingclub.github.io/subscribe.md

 permalink: /subscribe
 ---

 Submit the form below to be signed up for our email list!
 This is where all information regarding the Inspire Coding Club will be sent.
-In addition, you may receive occasional newsletters showcasing the recent acheivements of the organization. **Note: Make sure to check your inbox for a confirmation email.
-Sometimes, it may be sent to spam.**
+In addition, you may receive occasional newsletters showcasing the recent acheivements of the organization.

 <form action="https://postal.hackclub.com/subscribe" method="POST" accept-charset="utf-8">
 	<label for="name">Name</label><br/>